Xilinx/inference-server/docs/dependencies.rst

 Included
 --------

-The following files are included in the Xilinx Inference Server repository under the terms of their original licensing.
+The following files are included in the AMD Inference Server repository under the terms of their original licensing.
 This information is duplicated in the LICENSE.

 .. csv-table::
     :header: Name,Source,Original File,License,Usage